petermarkley/tollerus/docs/user/getting-started.md

 |---|
 | `particle_word_classes` |

 This array of word class names is used for UI hinting when configuring auto-inflection.
-For more information, see [Auto-Inflection](/docs/user/initial-setup/auto-inflection.md).
+For more information, see [Auto-Inflection](/docs/user/initial-setup/auto-inflection.md) under the heading "Select particle."

 > [!Note]
 > If your locale is not supported by Tollerus, you can help add it!
 See [`contributing.md`](https://github.com/petermarkley/tollerus/blob/main/docs/dev/contributing.md) on GitHub.